Best Things to Do in Madrid, Spain

 Madrid Recommendation #2 – Plaza Mayor (Metro Stop: Ópera or Puerta del Sol)

 A five-minute walk takes you from Puerta del Sol to the 15th-century Plaza Mayor.
 This plaza is literally shaped like a square.
-Unlike Puerta del Sol, it has an abundance of open-air cafes and a more intimate feeling, thanks to the quintessentially Spanish low-rises that surround it.
+But unlike Puerta del Sol, it has an abundance of open-air cafes and a more intimate feeling, thanks to the quintessentially Spanish low-rises that surround it.

 The ground-floor colonnades of these four buildings house a wide assortment of cafes and shops.
 And in my opinion, it’s the best area to find quality artists selling their work and to shop for souvenirs.
 The square once hosted executions and bullfights and still boasts occasional concerts— and of course, more street performers.